True Crime: Streets of LA: PC port

-The PC port of the game was first announced by Activision on January 29, 2004, although no details were given on who would be porting it, or when it was slated for release.
+The PC port was first announced by Activision on January 29, 2004, although no details were given on who would be porting it, or when it was slated for release.
 The only solid information was that it would feature an online multiplayer component.
 More details were revealed on February 18.
-The game was being ported by LTI Gray Matter, and would feature five different online gaming modes; "Street Racing" (racing customizable cars), "Dojo Master" (fighting in teams or individually), "Battle Master" (same as Dojo Master but with weaponry), "The Beat" (four players compete to make the most arrests in a set time) and "Chase Mode" (one player plays as a criminal and tries to avoid being caught by the other players, who play as police).
+The game was being ported by LTI Gray Matter, and would feature five different online gaming modes: "Street Racing" (racing customizable cars), "Dojo Master" (fighting in teams or individually), "Battle Master" (same as Dojo Master but with weaponry), "The Beat" (four players compete to make the most arrests in a set time) and "Chase Mode" (one player plays as a criminal and tries to avoid being caught by the other players, who play as police).
 The port would also feature several new weapons, enhanced graphics, thirty additional songs not in the console versions, and PC-optimized controls.